-As part of the CX department of rpc – The Retail Perfomance Company – I was required to help in the design of an identity for a new brand, Quanos.
+As part of the CX department of rpc – The Retail Performance Company – I was required to design an identity for a new brand, Quanos.

 Quanos is the result of the acquisition of TID and Docware by the Schema Group.
 The official website will launch in November 2020.
 Feel free to visit its landing page which is live now.

 I am going to share only a small part of our process and decision making for Quanos design guidelines.

 Half of the tech companies are blue, a color that represents intelligence, trustworthiness, and maturity.
 Basically, in blue we trust.

 As the 3 companies that originated Quanos were also blue, we didn’t want to propose an alternative that was lacking it, so we proposed 3 design routes:

 The safest option

 A combination of different blue shades coming from the original companies.
 A soft and sophisticated look.